 An example from the Paying the Price report:

 “Rheumatoid arthritis is for life.
 A chronic disease with no cure.
 The quality of my life is dependent on a cocktail of 10 different drugs.
 With them, I can almost live a normal life, without them, I would be a burden on society, needing constant long term care at a huge cost to the state”

 The key recommendation by the coalition is to include all people with any long term conditions medically exempt from prescription charges.
 The other recommendations are:

 - Prescribers could increase the duration of prescriptions so that the charges need to be paid less often e.g. every 6 months instead of every month

 - People with long term conditions need to be told about exemption, low income scheme and prepayment certificates when they are first diagnosed and at medication reviews to make sure they know how to save money (see Help with prescription costs )

 - Any changes to benefits, such as the introduction of Universal Credit, should take into account whether people with long-term conditions could afford their medication

-Visit the Prescription Charges Coalition website to find out more about the campaign.
-The website makes it easy to join in by generating an email to send to your MP.
+Visit the Prescription Charges Coalition website to find out more about the campaign and to sign the petition.

 There’s some useful advice and information for people with M.E. who work in the Living with M.E. section of Action for M.E.’s website